Speck of Chaos: Abstract

 \section{Abstract}

-It has been shown that a local perturbation applied to a single site of the one-dimensional XXZ model is enough to bring this interacting integrable spin-1/2 system to the chaotic regime.
+It has been shown that, despite being local, a perturbation applied to a single site of the one-dimensional XXZ model is enough to bring this interacting integrable spin-1/2 system to the chaotic regime.
 Here, we show that this is not unique to this model, but happens also to the Ising model in a transverse field and to the spin-1 Lai-Sutherland chain.
 The larger the system is, the smaller the amplitude of the local perturbation for the onset of chaos.
-We use these models to show the advantages of the correlation hole as a dynamical indicator of chaos that does not require unfolding the spectrum or separating it by symmetries.
-We compare it with an indicator of the eigenstate thermalization hypothesis, the Gaussian distribution of off-diagonal elements of local observables.
+We focus on two indicators of chaos, the correlation hole, which is a dynamical tool, and the distribution of off-diagonal elements of local observables, which is used in the eigenstate thermalization hypothesis.
+Both methods avoid spectrum unfolding and can detect chaos even when the eigenvalues are not separated by symmetry sectors.